MaxSteven/jamesrobinsonvfx.github.io/_posts/2022-02-18-executing-python-code-from-a-string-parameter.md

 [![Python string parameter]({{ images }}/06_python_string_parm.png)]({{ images }}/06_python_string_parm.png)

 Nice, looking a lot better!
-Now just need to hook it all up so that when we press the button, the code executes.
-We do this by adding a *Callback* to the button we created (called "Execute").
+Now we just need to hook it all up so that when we press the button, the code executes.
+We do this by adding a *Callback* to the button we created.

 The callback code for this one is simple: